tkarna/galene/README.md

 ## Reading netCDF data

-`siri-omen` can read netCDF files that contain sufficient metadata.
+`galene` can read netCDF files that contain sufficient metadata.
 It is recommended to first generate Iris Cube objects and then store them to disk.

 To support reading in various model output files, some metadata editing may be necssary.
-See `siri_omen/nemo_reader.py`.
+See `galene/nemo_reader.py`.